wvdijk/topics-find/README.md

 # topics-find

-Find a paywalled Persgroep story on Topics.nl (still requires a Persgroep subscription)
+Bookmarklet to find a paywalled Persgroep story on Topics.nl (still requires a Persgroep subscription)